open-quantum-safe/tsc/security/response-process.md

 For these reports, the Intake and Assessment phases may be streamlined at the discretion of the VMT.

 > Example 3:
-Michael receives an email from a former OQS developer advising him of a security issue in oqs-provider, including a patch.
+Michael receives an email from a former OQS developer advising him of a security issue in liboqs, including a patch.
 Michael immediately recognizes the issue as a vulnerability.
 Michael responds to the report, cc'ing security@openquantumsafe.org, and proceeds directly to the Patching phase.